tesmarishy/qubership-envgene/docs/features/cred-rotation.md

 4. An external system is responsible for triggering Effective Set generation
 5. An external system is responsible for triggering Cloud Passport rediscovery
 6. Credential rotation can only be run for a single Environment at a time
+7. Credential rotation in a single operation for multiple Environments is not supported. `ENV_NAMES` can only contain a single Environment ID.

 ### Requirements